epiverse-trace/tutorials-middle/learners/reference.md

 ## E

 [Effective reproduction number]{#effectiverepro}
-: The effective reproduction number ($Rt$) is similar to the [Basic reproductive number](#basic) ($R0$), but $Rt$ measures the number of persons infected by infectious person when some portion of the population has already been infected.
+: The time-varying or effective reproduction number ($Rt$) is similar to the [Basic reproductive number](#basic) ($R0$), but $Rt$ measures the number of persons infected by infectious person when some portion of the population has already been infected.
 Read more about the [etymology of Reproduction number by Sharma et al, 2023](https://wwwnc.cdc.gov/eid/article/29/8/22-1445_article).

 <!-- ## F -->

 ## G
 [Generation time]{#generationtime}
-:  Time between infection of an index case and infection of its secondary cases.
-Most commonly, the generation time distribution is commonly estimated from data on the [serial interval](#serialinterval) distribution of an infection ([Cori et al. 2017](https://royalsocietypublishing.org/doi/10.1098/rstb.2016.0371)).
+:  Time between the onset of infectiousness of an index case and its secondary case.
+This always needs to be positive.
+The generation time distribution is commonly estimated from data on the [serial interval](#serialinterval) distribution of an infection ([Cori et al. 2017](https://royalsocietypublishing.org/doi/10.1098/rstb.2016.0371)).

 [Growth rate]{#growth}
 : The exponential growth rate tells us how much cases are increasing or decreasing at the start of an epidemic.
 It gives us a measure of speed of transmission, see [Dushoff & Park, 2021](https://royalsocietypublishing.org/doi/full/10.1098/rspb.2020.1556).